cahya-wirawan/json2bin/README.md

 ## Performance comparison

-We converted a 213MB simple english wikipedia in jsonl format to binidx format in M2 Apple machine.
-The Rust json2bin is more than 24 times faster than the Python json2binidx:
+We converted a 19GB English Wikipedia (20231101.en) in jsonl format to binidx format in M2 Apple machine.
+The Rust json2bin run with 7 threads, and it was 70 times faster than the Python json2binidx:
-The Python json2binidx: 46.87s
+- The Python [json2binidx](https://github.com/Abel2076/json2binidx_tool): 1:01:45 or 5.13MB/s
-This Rust json2bin: 1.92s
+- This Rust json2bin: 52.64s or 360.86MB/s